TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 We use the hero's `flavour` to determine which colour image we load.
 We add the hero's `name` as a text label.
 And we position each patron dynamically, based on the order they appear in the list.

 ## Admin

+How does the blob of data get updated?
+There are a few ways.
+One of those is my ADMIN dashboard.